Company

 Significantly better impressions

-Through sentiment maps, we’ve identified what worked well + what users expected improvement.
+Through sentiment maps we then identified what worked well + what users expected improvement.

 01